TheCoreTeam/spm/README.md

     * check routines for linear solvers
     * In-place format conversion routines
     * drivers to read matrices from files (RSA, HB, IJV, ...)
-    * Laplacian generator for stencils
+    * Laplacian generators for stencils
-    * handle multi-dof and variadic dof as input
+    * multi-dof and variadic dof as input

 This package is for now available in sequential for shared memory system, and will be further developped to handle distributed matrices